 - Club or professional affiliation

 The make and model of your car is an important factor in determining rates.
-The color even has an impact.
 For example, sports cars cost more to insure than minivans.

 What happens to car insurance once a lienholder receives the last payment?

 Once you have paid your last installment on your loan, you can make changes to your policy.
 These changes may not be effective immediately depending on where you stand on your current policy.

 If you have made advance premium payments, you may have to wait for a new payment cycle for the change to become effective.

 By the time you have completed your lien payment installments, your car may be less valuable than it was when you initiated your policy.
 As your car ages, you have no need for the maximum amount of comprehensive coverage.

 That is good news to a person who has struggled with expensive premiums.
 However, if you can afford to keep the coverage, it may be wise to do so.